TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-There is not relevant information or an interesting functionality, so we continue enumerating.
+No relevant information or an interesting functionality, so we continue enumerating.

 <br />